Ah Boys to Men 2

-Ah Boys to Men 2 (新兵正传II (新兵正傳II, xīnbīng zhèngzhuàn II, Recruits' True Biography)) is a 2013 Singaporean-Chinese military comedy film produced and directed by Jack Neo, written by Neo, Lim Teck and Leonard Lai.
-It is the second of two cinematic parts.
-It stars Joshua Tan, Maxi Lim, Noah Yap, Wang Weiliang, Tosh Zhang, Aizuddin Nasser and Ridhwan Azman in the second installment.
+Ah Boys to Men 2 (新兵正传II (新兵正傳II, xīnbīng zhèngzhuàn II, Recruits' True Biography)) is a 2013 Singaporean Chinese New Year and National Day military comedy film produced and directed by Jack Neo, written by Neo, Lim Teck and Leonard Lai.
+It stars Joshua Tan, Maxi Lim, Noah Yap, Wang Weiliang, Ridhwan Azman, Aizuddiin Nasser, Charlie Goh and Tosh Zhang in the second installment.
 It was released on February 1, 2013.
 It is the highest-grossing Singaporean film of all time, and has grossed over four times of its S$3 million budget.
-A third installment titled Ah Boys to Men 3: Frogmen was announced by Jack Neo to be scheduled for production in August 2014 based on the story of a group of navy boys and is not the sequel to this film.
-Ah Boys to Men 3: Frogmen was released in cinemas on February 19, 2015.
+Maxi Lim, Noah Yap, Wang Weiliang, Tosh Zhang, Charlie Goh and Chen Tianwen would later collaborate again in Neo's next project movie based on lion dance known as The Lion Men and The Lion Men: Ultimate Showdown.

 Plot

 Continuing from Ah Boys to Men, Ken's father (Richard Low) has become partially paralyzed because of his stroke but is determined to make a recovery.
 Regretting his selfish actions, Ken becomes a more responsible recruit, impressing the officers and sergeants, drawing bemusement from his mates and unwittingly causing “Wayang King” Aloysius to feel challenged by Ken.
 After a physical exercise one day, Aloysius butts in when Platoon Sergeant Ong asks Ken to explain his improvements and ends up costing his fellow recruits their smoking breaks, causing them to outcast and bully him.
 Ken's attempt to defend him sours the friendship between himself and Lobang, the latter leading the group's attacks on Aloysius.
 After booking out, Aloysius seeks advice from his parents; his father (Chen Tianwen) tells him the best solution is not to do anything.

 Back at Tekong, Recruit IP Man learns about "Real Bullet" Zhen Zi Dan (Benjamin Mok), an "Ah Beng" who stole his girlfriend Mayoki (Sherraine Law).
 IP Man hits back by criticizing Mayoki for her inferior qualities.
 Lobang then helps Ip Man film and send a video of him with a buxom lady to Zhen Zi Dan and his traitorous ex.
 "Real Bullet" in turn uploads a video of him and Mayoki engaging in an intimate act.
-Seeing IP Man infuriated by this, Lobang and a few other recruits plot a scheme from what they learnt in their military training and ambush "Real Bullet" and Mayoki using human excretion mixed with chilli and wasabi in their car before escaping from "Real Bullet"'s gang members.
+Seeing IP Man infuriated by this, Lobang and a few other recruits plot a scheme from what they learnt in their military training and ambush "Real Bullet" and Mayoki using human excretion mixed with chilli and wasabi in their car before escaping from Zhen Zi Dan's gang members.
 While the recruits celebrate at a restaurant in White Sands later that evening, they are ambushed by more gang members, who have managed to track them down.
 Ken runs back to save his mates, following the principle "Leave no man behind", unlike a fleeing Aloysius.
 Grateful for Ken’s heroism, Lobang vows to stop smoking and reconnects with him.